-In 2011, as part of a judicial reform, the Local Economic Courts were abolished and seven Administrative-Economic Courts were established, of which two are located in Baku and the others in Gania.
-Sumgait.
-Shirvan, Sheki and the Nakhchivan Autonomous Republic, as well as six appellate courts in the same regions as well as in Baku.
+In 2011, as part of a judicial reform, the Local Economic Courts were abolished and seven Administrative-Economic Courts were established. of which two are located in Baku and the others in Ganja, Sumgait, Shirvan, Sheki and the Nakhchivan Autonomous Republic, as well as six appellate courts in the same regions as well as in Baku.
 Now the appellate courts have the following four (4) Court Boards-the Civil Board, the Criminal Board, the Military Board and the Administrative-Economic Board, which operate further to territorial jurisdiction.
 The judicial reform has also entailed the decentralization of the Serious Crimes Court of the Republic of Azerbaijan by establishing regional Serious Crimes Courts in Baku, Ganja, Sheki, Lankaran and the Nakhchivan Autonomous Republic.
-This development has released judges from the district/city courts from their review of multiple administrative cases and has led to a further reduction in the time required to resolve a case.
+This development has released judges from the district/ city courts from their review of multiple administrative cases and has led to a further reduction in the time required to resolve a case.

-A crucial reform in the judicial system started following the Order of the President of the Republic of Azerbaijan "On the Establishment of an "Electronic Court" Information System in Azerbaijan," dated 13 February 2014, which aims to ensure transparency in the justice system, to increase the effectiveness of the protection of human rights and freedoms and to speed up the process for the application of modern information technologies.
-Within the framework of the new Electronic Court Information System, it is possible to submit applications, complaints and other documents electronically; to lead proceedings in civil, economic, administrative and criminal cases and to carry out exchanges of documents electronically; to receive notifications on court proceedings and relevant procedural deadlines through e-mail, SMS and other electronic means; and to follow up on court proceedings, decisions issued and their enforcement and complaints or protests of the parties via a "private cabinet," essentially a restricted online web space.
-In this regard relevant amendments to the Civil Procedure Code were made allowing the submission of documents (statements of claim, applications, complaints and other documents), as well as the receipt of court summons in cases related to economic disputes, to be carried out electronically.
-Additionally, further to these amendments, the court hearings on economic disputes are now subject to continuous video and audio recording.41
+A crucial reform in the judicial system started following the Order of the President of the Republic of Azerbaijan "On the Establishment of an "Electronic Court" Information System in Azerbaijan," dated 13 February 2014, which aimed as ensuring transparency in the justice system, to increase the effectiveness of the protection of human rights and freedoms and to speed up the process for the application of modern information technologies.
+Within the framework of the new Electronic Court Information System, it is possible to submit applications, complaints and other documents electronically (in economic disputes statements of claim may be submitted only electronically via the Electronic Court Information System); to lead proceedings in civil, economic, administrative and criminal cases and to carry out exchanges of documents electronically; to receive notifications on court proceedings and relevant procedural deadlines through e-mail, SMS and other electronic means; and to follow up on court proceedings, decisions issued and their enforcement and complaints or protests of the parties via a "private cabinet," essentially a restricted online web space.
+In this regard relevant amendments to the Civil Procedure Code were made obliging the submission of documents (statements of claim, applications, complaints and other documents), as well as the receipt of court summons in cases related to economic disputes only electronically via the Electronic Court Information System.
+Additionally, further to these amendments, the court hearings on economic disputes are now subject to continuous video and audio recording.